 (2) Provision that no more than one hundred and twenty (120) days shall elapse between initial notification of affected persons and the final decision of the state agency.

 (3) Provision that, if the state agency fails to act upon an application within the applicable period established in subsection (b)(2), the applicant may apply to the superior court of Providence County to require the state agency to act upon the application.

-(4) Provision for review and comment by the health services council and any affected person, including but not limited to those parties defined in § 23-15-2(1) and the department of business regulation, the department of mental health, retardation, and hospitals, the department of human services, health maintenance organizations, and the state professional standards review organization, on every application for the determination of need.
+(4) Provision for review and comment by the health services council and any affected person, including but not limited to those parties defined in § 23-15-2(1) and the department of business regulation, the department of behavioral healthcare, developmental disabilities and hospitals, the department of human services, health maintenance organizations, and the state professional standards review organization, on every application for the determination of need.

 (5) Provision that a public meeting may be held during the course of the state agency review at which any person may have the opportunity to present testimony.
 Procedures for the conduct of the public meeting shall be established in rules and regulations promulgated by the state agency with the advice of the health services council.

 (6)(i) Provision for issuance of a written decision by the state agency which shall be based upon the findings and recommendations of the health services council unless the state agency shall afford written justification for variance from that decision.

 (ii) In the case of any proposed new institutional health service for the provision of health services to inpatients, a state agency shall not make a finding that the proposed new institutional health service is needed, unless it makes written findings as to:

 (A) The efficiency and appropriateness of the use of existing inpatient facilities providing inpatient services similar to those proposed;